ferruvich/curve-prepaid-card/README.md

 # Curve Challenge
 Curve Ldt.
 Development Challenge: a small project for payments via prepaid card.

+## Project Description
+This project simulates a payment via prepaid cards.
+The **user**, after being created, can create a **card** and **deposit** some money on it.
+When the user decides to pay something with his card, a **merchant** (that has already been created) can make an **authorization request** to block some amount of money.
+If the card contains enough money, the request is accepted and the amount is blocked.
+After that, the merchant can **capture** some or all of the amount requested before, creating a **transaction** and receiving the money.
+The merchant can **revert** some of the authorization request amount, making him unable to capture this later.
+After capturing it, the merchant can **refund** the user, creating a transaction sending the money back to him.

+## What is missing
+- Authentication for both user and merchant;
+- Since authentication is missing, anyone can make any operation knowing the card IDs or the authorization request ones;
+- Better logs;
+- Better HTTP responses, both for HTTP codes and JSON Bodies.

 ## How to run the project

 ### What do you need